-This set of Biology Multiple Choice Questions & Answers (MCQs) focuses on “Organisms and Populations – Major Abiotic Factors – 1”.
+This set of Class 12 Biology Chapter 13 Multiple Choice Questions & Answers (MCQs) focuses on “Organisms and Populations – Major Abiotic Factors – 1”.

 1. Which of the following is known as an edaphic abiotic factor?

 Explanation: The edaphic abiotic factor is soil.
 Edaphic itself means related to soil.
 Soil is an important abiotic factor affecting the growth of plants.
 Soil provides support, minerals, and water to plants.

 2. Which of the following is known as a topographic abiotic factor?

 Explanation: The topographic abiotic factor is the Earth’s surface.
 It tells about the physical features of a surface or region.
 It contains geographic positions and elevations for both natural and man-made features.

 3. What is the temperature at hydrothermal sea vents?

 Explanation: The hydrothermal sea vents are present at sea-floor.
 It includes geysers or hot springs present on the ocean floor which contains geothermally heated water.
 It has a temperature above 100°C which may rise up to 400°C.

 4. Which animal is not found in the forests of Kerala?